Tag Archives: Till Death Do Us Part

 The lie spreads until it is unimpeachable.

-UNDERSTANDING THE DISTINCTION HERETOFORE LOST FOR CENTURIES
+UNDERSTANDING PAUL’S DISTINCTION HERETOFORE LOST FOR CENTURIES

 THE CONDITION FULLY EXPLAINED